thefinitemonkey/udacity-myreads/README.md

     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
+    ├── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    ├── Book.js # Book component file for book display in Search and Main.
+    ├── BookQuickView.js # Quick view to display when book covers are clicked on anywhere in the application.
+    ├── Bookshelf.js # Component for the display of a specific collection of books.
+    ├── BookshelfChanger.js # Component used for displaying and changing the shelf on which a particular book resides.
+    ├── Bookshelves.js # Component for the display of multiple Bookshelf components.
+    ├── BookUtils.js # Utility functions for sorting and merging book data.
+    └── Search.js # Component for the display of search entry and results.
 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.